 In the Expression dialog we enter the expression

 into the expression pane.
-The GeomArea function computes the area of area objects, and returns NULL for line and point objects (which do not have dimensional area).
+The GeomArea function computes the area of area objects, and returns NULL for line and point objects.
 We press OK.

 Back in the Field dialog, we review our work and, if satisfied, we press OK.